In Vitro Fertilization

 The lining of the uterus is made receptive for the embryos through the action of the hormones estrogen and progesterone produced by the ovaries.
 Ovarian progesterone production is supplemented with vaginal progesterone capsules.

 A blood pregnancy test is done two weeks after the embryo transfer.
 If the pregnancy test is positive, an ultrasound examination is scheduled two weeks later to visualize the implantation site and to look for a heartbeat within the embryo.
-Once a heartbeat is seen, there is a 95% probability that the pregnancy will continue to a baby.
+Once a heartbeat is seen, there is a 95+% probability that the pregnancy will continue to live birth.

-At this point, your pregnancy becomes indistinguishable from a conception through intercourse, and your obstetrical care should be no different than if you conceived without any treatment.
+At this point, the pregnancy becomes indistinguishable from conception through intercourse, and your obstetrical care should be no different than if you conceived without any treatment.

 Please use the following links for financial information about IVF and to schedule a consultation.